How Do I Prevent My Puppy From Resource Guarding?

 Be consistent with training and boundaries

 Consistency is crucial when addressing resource guarding or any other behavioral issue.
-Establish clear rules and boundaries for your puppy and ensure that everyone in the household is consistent in their training methods and approaches.
+Establish clear and boundaries for your puppy and ensure that everyone in the household is consistent in their training methods and approaches.
 Reinforce positive behaviors consistently and avoid inadvertently rewarding guarding behaviors, as this can confuse your puppy.
 With a consistent approach, your puppy will understand what is expected of them and be more likely to comply.

 Give your puppy time to adjust and learn